marcus/background/README.md

 }
 ```

-If you're really lucky you will now have an image file in the app/public/quotes directory that's representational of what you want.
+You will now have an image file in the app/public/quotes directory that's representational of what you want.

 ## TODO
 * Honor height / width